autotelic/fastify-hmac/README.md

   - During registration, provide a configuration object that contains the following:
     - A `sharedSecret` string
     - A `algorithmMap` object that maps Signature header `algorithm` and `keyId` properties to a specific algorithm.
 See [`getAlgorithm`](#default-getAlgorithm-method) for default structure.
-    - A `getSignatureEncoding` function that returns a encoding string to be used during HMAC signature construction. e.g. `'base64'` or `'hex'`
     - Optional configuration properties
-      - A `verificationError` string - default: 'Unauthorized'
+      - A `verificationError` string - default: `'Unauthorized'`
-      - A `verificationErrorMessage` string - default: 'Signature verification failed'
+      - A `verificationErrorMessage` string - default: `'Signature verification failed'`
-      - A `digestEncoding` sting - default: 'base64'
+      - A `digestEncoding` string - default: `'base64'`
       - A `getDigest` method - [default](#default-getDigest-method): A method that calculates and verifies a message Digest header to be used as input to the HMAC signature.
       - A `extractSignature` method - [default](#default-extractSignature-method): A method that extracts properties from a request Signature Header constructed according to [IETF draft standards][1]
       - A `constructSignatureString` method - [default](#default-constructSignatureString-method): A method that constructs a Signature digest string from the key material detailed in the request Signature header according to [IETF draft standards][1]
       - A `getAlgorithm` method - [default](#default-getAlgorithm-method): A method that returns an algorithm string from the `algorithmMap` configuration object.
+      - A `getSignatureEncoding` method - [default](#default-getSignatureEncoding-method): A method that returns a `'base64'` encoding string to be used during HMAC signature construction.
 - Add a [global](#global-hook-example) or [route level](#route-level-hook-example) `preValidation` hook to your application.
   - **Note:** For verification of HMAC signatures that include a body Digest header as HMAC key material, the `validateHMAC` step must take place on the `preValidation` lifecycle step as the fastify request body parsing takes place just prior to `preValidation`.
 Prior to `preValidation`, `request.body` will always be `null`.